Huutkang/Fresher-Manager/README.md

 ## Testing the Application
 - To access the API documentation, navigate to `http://localhost:8081/swagger-ui/index.html`.
+- For testing, navigate to `http://localhost:8081/`.
-- For testing, use the following credentials:
+- Use the following credentials:
   - **Username**: `admin`
   - **Password**: `123456`